-Deferred pension: The pension can be deferred after age 65.
+Deferred pension: The pension can be deferred up to age 70.

 Spouse's allowance: Paid if the insured has at least 60 pension points.
 The spouse must live with the retiree and total household income (including the spouse's allowance) must not exceed 24 times the reference salary.